digexp/sample-angular4-script-application/README.md

 ### Build

-After configuration and development, build the application for production:
+After configuration and development, build an application for production:

 1. Run `ng build -prod` to package and compress the application into the `/dist` folder.